-The Rim Runner 22 is, like most of CamelBak’s products, a solid performer and a very well made hydration pack.
+Like most of CamelBak’s products, the Rim Runner 22 is a solid performer and a very well-made hydration pack.
 It has a fair 19.5L capacity plus the included 2.5L reservoir, so it should get you through a wide variety of day activities.

 As always, hydration packs are best used when you’ll be needing easy access to water, and the Rim Runner 22 is no different.